yaserBK/equilibria_monfg/README.md

 ## Getting Started

 Experiments can be run from the `MONFG.py` file.
-There are 5 MONFGs available, having different equilibria properties under the SER optimisation criterion, using the specified non linear utility functions.
+There are  MONFGs available, having different equilibria properties under the SER optimisation criterion, using the specified non linear utility functions.

+The code-base can also be adjusted as needed to run single-objective normal form games such as chicken, battle of the sexes, the prisoners dilemma, etc.

 ## License